andreykobal/ava-ai-agent-launchpad/README.md

 # AVA AI Agent Launchpad
-*A platform for creating and tokenizing AI agents, chatting with them, and connecting AI agents for automated posting and community growth on X (Twitter), Discord, and Telegram.*
+*A platform for creating and tokenizing AI agents, chatting with them, and connecting agents for automated posting on X (Twitter), Discord, Telegram, and more.*

 ---